-Each proposed new appointment, election or re-election of a director shall be assessed against the criteria and provisions set out in the Director Nomination Policy by the Nomination Committee which shall make recommendation or nomination for the board's consideration.
+Each proposed new appointment, election or re-election of a director shall be assessed by the Nomination Committee against the criteria and provisions set out in the Director Nomination Policy and the Board Diversity Policy.
+The Nomination Committee shall make recommendation or nomination for the board's consideration.

-The Nomination Committee shall monitor the implementation of the Director Nomination Policy and conduct periodical review of the policy to ensure that it remains relevant to the company's needs and reflects both current regulatory requirements and good corporate governance practice.
+The Nomination Committee shall monitor the implementation of the Director Nomination Policy and conduct periodical review of the policy to ensure that it remains relevant to the company's needs and reflects both current regulatory requirements and good corporate governance practices.

-The work performed by the Nomination Committee for the year ended 31st March 2023 is summarized below:
+The work performed by the Nomination Committee for the year ended 31st March 2024 is summarized below: